 Maybe.
 Maybe not.
 But what is theater without an audience? ¯\_(ツ)_/¯

-Yes, it is.
+Yes, Apparency is sandboxed.
 In fact, you can easily see this using Apparency itself.

 To quickly open Apparency using Apparency, use Cmd-Option-O. You can see that App Sandbox is enabled.

-Additionally, if you look under the MRSFoundation.framework component, you'll find a com.mothersruin.MRSFoundation.UpdateCheckingService.xpc service, which is also sandboxed and entitled.
-This is the component that performs the periodic check for updates, and must be entitled to initiate an outgoing network connection.
+Finally, under the MRSFoundation.framework component, you'll find a com.mothersruin.MRSFoundation.UpdateCheckingService.xpc XPC service.
+This is the component that performs the periodic check for updates, and is entitled as follows:

-Why don't I get a Quick Look preview on macOS 10.15 (Catalina)?
+Why don't I get a Quick Look preview?
 What if I prefer the standard preview instead?

 Once you've opened Apparency for the first time, macOS ought to enable its Quick Look Preview extension, so that previewing an app from the Finder will show the enhanced version.

-However, if you don't get the expected preview, open System Preferences and go to Extensions > Quick Look and make sure Apparency is checked.
+However, if you don't get the expected preview, open System Settings and go to Privacy & Security > Others > Extensions > Quick Look and make sure Apparency is checked.
 (On macOS 12 or earlier, open System Preferences and go to Extensions > Quick Look.)